 We haven't seen it in practice yet, however.
 It might be something we get to see during Microsoft Build 2019 in May or the next E3 in June.

-It is promising though that the Xbox plans are greater than rivals in that it wants to extend use to all connected devices, not just consoles.
 You'll therefore be able to play Xbox games on your smartphone, tablet, smart TV or any other kit that has access to the internet.
 All for one monthly subscription fee.

 Apple's subscription service